 As quantitative investment managers, access to data is crucial for Chahine Capital, in particular for our all-cap and smallcap funds.
 With that in mind, we are seeking to improve the availability of ESG data, especially for small and midcapitalisation companies.
-For stocks not covered by Sustainalytics and RepRisk databases, Chahine Capital seeks to approach these data providers and also companies concerned to encourage them to disclose the necessary information.
+For stocks not covered by ESG data providers (Sustainalytics, RepRisk, etc.), Chahine Capital seeks to approach these data providers and also companies concerned to encourage them to disclose the necessary information.
+The detailed engagement policy is available here.